Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: IPCW and AIPCW Methods

 For the implementation of this method, we consider the computationally efficient variant of conformal prediction, namely split conformal prediction, which relies on dividing the data into two independent splits.
 Specifically, we split the data $\mathcal{D}$ into a training set $\mathcal{D}_1$ and a calibration set $\mathcal{D}_2$, with respective sets of indices $\mathcal{I}_1$ and $\mathcal{I}_2$.
 Although our methods and results are formally stated for arbitrary sizes of $\mathcal{D}_1$ and $\mathcal{D}_2$, we assume henceforth that the two splits are of comparable sizes when discussing the rates of convergence of error terms.
-For example, if we assume that $\left|\mathcal{D}_1\right| / \left|\mathcal{D}_2\right| \in (0, \infty)$ as $n \to \infty$, it becomes feasible to express the rates of convergence of error terms in terms of $n$.
+For example, by assuming that $\left|\mathcal{D}_1\right| / \left|\mathcal{D}_2\right| \in (0, \infty)$ as $n \to \infty$, it becomes feasible to express various error convergence rates in terms of $n$.

 On the training set, we fit the conditional survival curves for both the survival time and the censoring time.
 We then estimate the coverage probability on the calibration set using the following IPCW estimator: